k2view-academy/K2View-Academy/articles/TDM/tdm_gui/26_task_execution.md

   - **Load tasks**, the environment owner of the target environment.
 - **Testers**:
   - The task's creator.
-  - Other testers that are related to the same role as the task's creator:
+  - Other testers that are related to the same TDM Environment role as the task's creator:
-    - **Load tasks**, testers that are related to the same role in the target environment as the task's creator.
+    - **Load tasks**, testers that are related to the same TDM Environment role in the target environment as the task's creator.
-    - **Extract tasks**, testers that are related to the same role in the source environment as the task's creator.
+    - **Extract tasks**, testers that are related to the same TDM Environment role in the source environment as the task's creator.

 ## Task Execution Order